stanislavzlp/BI_2020-2021_Python_fastq-filtrator/README.md

 # BI_2020-2021_Python_fastq-filter

-Fastq-filter project is a program for filtration fastq files.
+Fastq-filter project is a program for filtration of fastq files.

 The current version of the filter has two main functions: